 Improves Brain Function

 As we age, many of us are concerned with cognitive impairment, such as forgetfulness or lack of focus.
 Knitting and other needlework are known to challenge the brain and help us to maintain our focus, and can even help to reduce the onset of mild cognitive impairment by 30 - 50%.

 Many seniors have limited mobility and are unable to do general physical activity.
 When that is the case, needlework can assist in maintaining proper eye-hand coordination as it allows the brain and hands to work together on a task.
 This helps to maintain fine motor functionality in their hands and fingers.

 It's been said many times that knitting, for example, is like meditation.
 Needlework has always been synonymous with feelings of peace and relaxation.
 It reduces anxiety, increases feelings of calm, and makes people happy and feel accomplished when the task is complete.

-Whether on their own or with a friend or family member, needlework has many benefits to be mentally, physically, and emotionally active.
+Whether on their own or with a friend or family member, needlework has many benefits to being mentally, physically, and emotionally active.
 It's also a great way to socialize, bond with loved ones, and gain memories and cherished items of your time with them.

 Servicing the Ottawa Community since 1998.
 We are now accepting Franchise Applications for territories across Canada.

 #knitting #crochet #activitiesforseniors #seniorcare #seniorliving #healthcare #ottawahomecare #elderlycare #assistedliving #caregiving #homehealthcare #dementia #eldercare #elderly #alzheimers #parkinsons #health #mealassistance #homecare #ottnews #Ottawalocal